vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 There are also outdoor sensors and actuators available, like water-resistant sockets, LED strips, rain sensors, etc...

-There is a separated page where you can find them [Outdoor sensors - Best Buy Tips](zigbee_outdoor)
+There is a separate page where you can find them: [Outdoor sensors - Best Buy Tips](zigbee_outdoor)

 <br>